HES-XPLAIN/dimlpfidex/doc.md

 #### JSON templates:
 - add JSON templates for every executable in order to be usable for users
+- Explain how to write a list type (with "")

 #### Parameters:
 - add a description of every parameter including its data type, its importance (mandatory or optional) and what it is used for